chrisking/kilncode/_drafts/the-implausibility-of-antifragile-software.markdown

 Before continuing it would be useful to define all of the core terms and how they will be used through this article:

-* Fragile - (of an object) easily broken or damaged (Merriam-Webster)[http://www.merriam-webster.com/dictionary/fragile]
+* Fragile - (of an object) easily broken or damaged [Merriam-Webster](http://www.merriam-webster.com/dictionary/fragile)
 * Resilient - The capacity of a system, enterprise, or a person to maintain its core purpose and integrity in the face of dramatically changed circumstances.
-(Resilience p7)
+[Resilience p7](http://www.amazon.com/Resilience-Why-Things-Bounce-Back/dp/1451683812/ref=tmm_pap_swatch_0?_encoding=UTF8&sr=8-1&qid=1388748431)
-* Robust - A system or entity that has been hardened so that it is not easily broken, while lacking the recovery abilities of a resilient system. ( Resilience p13)
+* Robust - A system or entity that has been hardened so that it is not easily broken, while lacking the recovery abilities of a resilient system.
+[Resilience p13](http://www.amazon.com/Resilience-Why-Things-Bounce-Back/dp/1451683812/ref=tmm_pap_swatch_0?_encoding=UTF8&sr=8-1&qid=1388748431)
 * Antifragile - "Beyond resilience or robustness.
-The resilient resists shocks and stays the same; the antifragile gets better." [excerpt here](http://www.fooledbyrandomness.com/prologue.pdf)
+The resilient resists shocks and stays the same; the antifragile gets better."
+[Antifragile exerpt](http://www.fooledbyrandomness.com/prologue.pdf)

 Given how many people have struggled with fragile software, antifragile software seems like an amazing goal to have, but what would that actually look like?
 Can code actually become stronger when chaos and failures are hurled at it?